Hozukii/linked-blog-starter-md/School/English SL/IO BOW/Bullet points.md

 - Little red cap - alludes to... - first person perspective - inner thoughts
 - allusion & lens of the protagonist - highlights how women are restricted in their self expression - leading to imbalance
 -
+Extract:
+- line 17 to 18 - imagery - physical difference in power - purposely leaves out subject-verbs to dehumanize - inclined to imagine - raveges
+- parataxis - intensity of the events - commands or orders
+- overall difference in physical power in the relationhip